balthazarneveu/interactive_pipe/readme.md

 - Tune your algorithms and save your parameters for later batch processing
 - Ready to batch under the hood, the processing engine can be ran without GUI (therefore allowing to use the same code for tuning & batch processing if needed).

 # Setup
 `pip3 install -i https://test.pypi.org/simple/ interactive-pipe`   *:x: not officially on PyPi yet*

+## :scroll:  Features
+- Modular multi-image processing filters
+- Easily make graphical user interface without having to learn anything about pyQt or matplotlib
+- Support in jupyter notebooks
+- Tuning sliders & check buttons  with a GUI
+- Cache intermediate results in RAM for much faster processing

+### :soon: Upcoming features:
+- :soon: Debug: Display both colored images, heatmaps & graphs
+- :soon: `KeyboardSlider` : no slider on UI but exactly the same internal mechanism, update on key press .

+### :test_tube: Experimental features
+- custom events on specific key press
+- Display the execution graph of the pipeline

+### :keyboard:   Keyboard shortcuts
+Shortcuts while using the GUI (QT & matplotlib backends)

+- `H` to show the help shortcuts in the terminal
+- `W` to write full resolution image to disk
+- `R` to reset parameters
+- `I` to print parameters dictionary in the command line
+- `E` to export parameters dictionary to a yaml file
+- `O` to import parameters dictionary from a yaml file (sliders will update)
+- `G` to export a pipeline diagram for your interactive pipe (requires graphviz)

 # Status
 - supported backends